Mohamed Tchité: Club career

 On 1 November 2008, Tchité scored a hat-trick against Valencia at the Mestalla Stadium, in a 4–2 win that signified the Che side's first defeat in 2008–09.
-He appeared significantly less in his second year, but managed to score the same number of goals, adding one in the UEFA Cup, the 1–1 home draw against FC Schalke 04.
+He appeared significantly less in his second year, but managed to score the same number of goals, adding one in the UEFA Cup, the 1–1 home draw against Schalke 04.

 Tchité struggled initially in the 2009–10 season, even though he started most of the games.
-However, in two consecutive matches in April 2010, he netted braces for Racing at home against RCD Espanyol (3–1) and at Xerez CD (2–2) – three penalties; on 16 May, he added two in a 2–0 home win over Sporting de Gijón, taking his league tally to 11 as the Cantabrians certified their permanence in the top flight for a further year.
+However, in two consecutive matches in April 2010, he netted braces for Racing at home against Espanyol (3–1) and at Xerez (2–2) – three penalties; on 16 May, he added two in a 2–0 home win over Sporting de Gijón, taking his league tally to 11 as the Cantabrians certified their permanence in the top flight for a further year.

 In the last hours of the 2010 August transfer window, Tchité returned to former club Standard Liège, on a three-year contract.
-In July 2012 he changed teams again, signing with Club Brugge KV for an estimated fee of €1.5 million and becoming the first player to wear the jerseys of Standard, Anderlecht and Brugge.
+In July 2012 he changed teams again, signing with Club Brugge for an estimated fee of €1.5 million and becoming the first player to wear the jerseys of Standard, Anderlecht and Brugge.
 Less than six months after his arrival, Georges Leekens was sacked and he did not seem to enter the plans of the new coach Juan Carlos Garrido, who was himself fired in September 2013, making way for Michel Preud'homme who also did not feature the player regularly, and the latter eventually became a free agent.

-In February 2015, ex-Standard manager Mircea Rednic convinced 31-year-old Tchité to sign for FC Petrolul Ploiești until the end of the season.
-He made his debut on 5 March in the first leg of the Cupa României semi-final against FC Steaua București, scoring his team's goal in a 1–1 home draw.
+In February 2015, ex-Standard manager Mircea Rednic convinced 31-year-old Tchité to sign for Petrolul Ploiești until the end of the season.
+He made his debut on 5 March in the first leg of the Cupa României semi-final against Steaua București, scoring his team's goal in a 1–1 home draw.